Semilinear Diffusion Equations on Infinite Graphs: The Dissipative and Lipschitz Cases: Main results

 Furthermore, for every $\epsilon >0$ there exists a continuous function $\delta \colon [0,\infty) \to [0,\infty)$ such that $\delta(0)=0$ and if $u_\epsilon$ is an $\epsilon$-approximate solution of \eqref{model_problem3}

 Moreover, for any pair $(u_0,h),(\hat{u}_0,\hat{h})$, the corresponding mild solutions $u,\hat{u} \in C\left([0,T]; \ell^p\left(X,\mu\right)\right)$ satisfy

-\end{theorem} The proof of Theorem \ref{thm:main2} relies on the accretivity or $\omega$-accretivity of the operator $\mathcal A$ and the existence of an $\epsilon$-approximate solution which will be discussed in the following section.
+with $\omega=0$, resp. $\omega=L$, if condition \textnormal{\ref{F1:monotonicity}}, resp. \textnormal{\ref{F2:Lipschitz}}, hold. \end{theorem} The proof of Theorem \ref{thm:main2} relies on the accretivity or $\omega$-accretivity of the operator $\mathcal A$ and the existence of an $\epsilon$-approximate solution which will be discussed in the following section.
 With regard to the regularity of mild solutions, the following statements hold.
 The proof of Theorem \ref{thm:regularity} is again based on the accretivity or $\omega=L-$accretivity for some $L>0$ of the operator $\mathcal A$, while the proof of Theorem \ref{thm:regularity2} relies on its continuity under the stated assumptions.

 \begin{theorem} Let the assumptions of Theorem \ref{thm:main2} hold with the restriction that $1< p <\infty$.
 If $u_0 \in {\dom_p(\mathcal{A})}$ and $h \in W^{1,1}\left([0,T]; \ell^p\left(X,\mu\right)\right)$, then the unique mild solution $u$ of \eqref{model_problem3} is a strong solution and satisfies $u\in W^{1,\infty}\left([0,T]; \ell^p\left(X,\mu\right)\right)$.
 Moreover, $u$ is everywhere differentiable from the right, its right derivative is right continuous and satisfies the estimate